TadaTeruki/name-engine/README.md

 ## Algorithm

-This library computes Markov chains from a data set of separated place names.
+This library computes Markov chains from a dataset of separated place names.
 The place names are usually separated by their syllables, and each of them is treated as a state of the Markov chain.

 The transition is defined as the link between the pronunciations.
 For example: